yogidevendra/docs/docs/troubleshooting.md

 Now reformat HDFS with `hdfs namenode -format` and finally, restart all HDFS services.

-### What is dtIngest applicaiton?
+### What is Data Ingestion applicaiton?

-DataTorrent dtIngest simplifies the collection, aggregation and movement of large amounts of data to and from Hadoop and is available for production use at no cost.
+Data Ingestion application simplifies the collection, aggregation and movement of large amounts of data to and from Hadoop and is available for production use at no cost.

-###  Where do I get dtingest application?
+###  Where do I get Data Ingestion application?

-Application can be downloaded by visiting [datatorrent.com/download](https://www.datatorrent.com/download/)

-###  What are the dtingest package contents?

-Package comprises of DataTorrent RTS and dtIngest application.
+It's available for download through dtHub, a feature inside DataTorrent product.

-###  What are the prerequisites of dtIngest?
+###  What are the prerequisites of Data Ingestion application?

-DataTorrent RTS 3.x and above.
-Please refer [dtIngest tutorial](dtingest.md) for more details.
+DataTorrent RTS 3.4.x and above.

-###  Where can I start from after downloading dtingest?

--   Make sure all DataTorrent RTS prerequisites are satisfied before dtIngest installation.
--   Run the downloaded installer installer.
-Refer to DataTorrent RTS [installation guide](installation.md).
--   After DataTorrent RTS installation and configuration, you can configure and launch the dtIngest application from dtManage, the DataTorrent console.
-Refer to [dtIngest tutorial](dtingest.md) for more details.

 ###  How do I get specific DT version ?